KevinTrinh1227/MGH-SmartBook-Concept-Solver-Extension/README.md

 <p align="center">
   <em>
-    A browser extension that continuously solves all your
-    <strong>McGraw-Hill SmartBook concept questions</strong> — fully offline, fast,
-    and easy to use for completion efficiency.
+    A browser extension that automates McGraw-Hill SmartBook Concepts — fully offline, fast, and easy to use for learning and completion efficiency.
 This personal side project is entirely <strong>experimental</strong> and was made for <strong>educational purposes only</strong>.
   </em>
 </p>
 <div align="center">